cloudevents/spec/http-transport-binding.md

-# HTTP Transport Binding for Cloud Events
+# HTTP Transport Binding for CloudEvents

 ## Abstract

-The HTTP Transport Binding for Cloud Events defines how events are mapped to HTTP 1.1 request and response messages.
+The HTTP Transport Binding for CloudEvents defines how events are mapped to HTTP 1.1 request and response messages.

 ## Status of this document